Illness and difficult pregnancy

 - morning sickness (nausea and vomiting)

-If you're not sure whether an illness is pregnancy related, you can ask them to provide a note from the doctor ('fit note').
+If you're not sure whether an illness is pregnancy-related, you can ask your employee to provide a fit note from a registered healthcare professional.

 It's a good idea to: